efarraro/krumit/_items/Crowbar.md

 ---
 name: Crowbar
 description: Remove all armor from target enemy.
-Add a 1 durability #card(PlateArmor) to your inventory
+Add a 1 durability [<link="card:PlateArmor">Plate Armor</link>] to your inventory
-flavor: Placeholder text
+flavor: Not to be confused with the 'Crow Bard', Bruno's longtime rival and editor of Barding & Scribe Monthly.
 cost: 3
 image: /images/Crowbar.png
 durability: 3